-Alix Morris, MHS, MS, Director of Communications
+Coralys Negretti, Director of Communications

-Stan Rullman, PhD, Research Director
+Stan Rullman, PhD, Director of Research

-Stan Rullman has held the role of Research Director for Earthwatch since 2013, though has been a vigorous “banner waver” for the organization’s unique global model of citizen science for much longer.
+Stan Rullman (he/him) has held the role of Research Director for Earthwatch since 2013, though has been a vigorous “banner waver” for the organization’s unique global model of citizen science for much longer.
 He has over 30 years of professional experience in conducting, supporting and managing wildlife research projects- international and domestic.
 Stan studied raptor and songbird ecology along Seattle’s urban-to-wildland gradient for his PhD research at the University of Washington, as well as patterns of second home development in the Northwest.
 He enjoys working at the nexus between critical field research and transformative learning experiences, helping volunteers shift from seeing themselves as a passive observer of the natural world to an active participant in its preservation and stewardship, through participation in the engaging field research projects that Earthwatch supports.

 Larry Staub, Controller

-Larry Staub joined Earthwatch as its Controller in 2012 and is responsible for the financial management of the organization.
+Larry Staub (he/him) joined Earthwatch as its Controller in 2012 and is responsible for the financial management of the organization.
 This includes budgeting, financial reporting, forecasting, cash management, and overseeing the audit process.
 Prior to working at Earthwatch, Larry has over 25 years of experience in financial management and financial analysis roles, primarily within the biomedical industry.